 One of the most important things to teach children the first week of school is the classroom behavior management system and expectations.

-Each teacher has a unique behavior management system and expectations for what is acceptable classroom behavior.
-Whatever your strategy is for managing student behavior, it is important to start it as soon as possible in order to maintain an orderly classroom.
+Each teacher has a unique behavior management system and expectations for acceptable classroom behavior.
+Whatever your strategy for managing student behavior, starting it as soon as possible is important to maintain an orderly classroom.

 Some teachers like to use green, yellow, and red cards where kids have to change their cards for certain misbehaviors.
 Other classroom management systems include clipping up and down depending on positive or negative behavior or earning points on an individual point sheet.

-In addition to these individual classroom management techniques, it is also important to explain any group reward systems you have, such as table points or a “teachers vs. students” game.
+In addition to these individual classroom management techniques, explaining any group reward systems you have, such as table points or a “teachers vs. students” game, is important.

-While introducing the reward side of the system is important and a fun way to engage students, you also need to very clearly explain the expectations and consequences for your classroom.
+While introducing the reward side of the system is important and a fun way to engage students, you must clearly explain the expectations and consequences for your classroom.

 3. Line Procedures

 Lining up is a procedure that happens multiple times a day.
-Between specials, lunch, recess, and dismissal, students spend a lot of time lining up.
+Students spend a lot of time lining up between specials, lunch, recess, and dismissal.

-Teach this procedure the first day of school so that students know what to do.
+Teach this procedure on the first day of school so students know what to do.
 Then practice, practice, practice that first week to help students develop good habits.

 Before the year begins, consider whether you plan to establish a line order.
-If you’ve had trouble with line behavior in the past or want to avoid any potential issues with students fighting over where they stand, this is a good solution.
+This is a good solution if you’ve had trouble with line behavior or want to avoid any potential issues with students fighting over where they stand.

-Spend a few extra minutes on line up procedures the first few days of school.
-While it takes time, by practicing these procedures early and often, you can make transitions easier for the rest of the school year.
+Spend a few extra minutes on line-up procedures during the first few days of school.
+While it takes time, practicing these procedures early and often makes transitions easier for the rest of the school year.

 4. Morning Work Procedures

-Regardless of what you decide, it is important that you use this time to set the tone for the day.
+Regardless of your decision, you must use this time to set the tone for the day.
 If you start the day with activities that create chaos, you can expect that chaos will trickle over into the rest of the day’s learning.

 During the first week of school, you set the tone.
 Teach students specifically what is expected upon arrival and reinforce your expectations daily.